What is actin and why is it important for leaky gut?

 SIBO is defined as an abnormally high number of bacteria in the small intestine, defined as "a bacterial population in the small intestine exceeding 105–106 organisms/mL."
 Healthy populations are normally less than 103 organisms/mL.

 Although SIBO is a common comorbidity with IBS and inflammation of the intestines, research does not appear to show a correlation between SIBO and intestinal permeability.
+Small intestinal bacterial overgrowth can contribute to leaky gut.

 Yeast and Bacterial Overgrowths